scalatra/scalatra-website/guides/views.md

 #### Layouts

-Scalatra automatically looks for layouts in a `webapp/layout/default.xx` file to render before loading any other views (where `xx` is a Scalate template suffix type).
-If you're using `SSP`, your `webapp/layout/default.ssp` could look something like this:
+Scalatra looks for layouts in the `webapp/layout/` directory, and inserts the rendered view for the current action into the template at the point you specify.
+If you're using `SSP`, your layout might look something like this:

 {% highlight html %}